How do you find the right business idea when you’re multi-passionate?

 Doing something you’re skilled at is another dead end.
 As a multi-passionate, you pick up skills fast.
-But once you master them, the job gets bored quickly and you’ll be looking for the next thing to pursue.
+But once you master them, the job gets boring quickly and you’ll be looking for the next thing to pursue.

 Capitalising on a trend may lead somewhere … IF you have the capital, resources, or a lifelong interest in it.
 Most of us, lack at least the third one…

 Finding the right business idea is like completing a puzzle.
 All the pieces – skills, values, money – must fit together.
 Here’s how:

 The Multi-Passionate’s Guide To Finding The Right Business Idea

 Step 1: Skills – What Are You Ridiculously Good At?

 Skills are the obvious place to start.
 You can always learn new skills (and you learn them faster than most), but you’ll build your business faster if you capitalise on the skills you have now.

 You have skills, talents, and gifts that come easily to you.
 Some of them are obvious.
 You’re so good at them, people always ask you for help and advice.

 For me, that’s writing.
 Whenever a friend has to polish her resume, write an official letter, or edit her website copy, I’m the one they turn to.

 But other skills are trickier to identify for yourself.
 They’re like second nature to you, you don’t even realise they’re skills.
 For example, you may be so good at doing your makeup, you don’t realise other women are struggling to put on their eyeliner (I can’t get a straight line if my life depends on it.
 Ahem).